-First of all, you need to set yourself reasonable goals that you wish to achieve via your strategy.
+First of all, you need to set yourself reasonable goals you wish to achieve via your strategy.
 This is important in the general way that considering expectations and reviewing them is in the business sense.
-Your campaign will be set up according to what you want out of it when it comes to field marketing.
+You will set up your campaign according to what you want out of it for field marketing.

 For instance, if personalized feedback is what you want from your campaign, it would consist of reaching out to targeted consumers personally and asking them certain questions regarding your product or service.
 You can track results by checking the number and quality of customer feedback collected.

-If you want them to increase by 20% sales on each store they are demonstrating the product, you have to ensure you can have the sales reports before and after.
+If you want them to increase by 20% sales on each store they demonstrate the product, you have to ensure you can have the sales reports before and after.

 It all depends on your strategy and the KPIs you will establish for your campaign.

 So, the expectations you have from your field marketing campaign works as the base on which the entire strategy stands.
 And if the ground itself is ambivalent and wobbly, the best of strategies are bound to collapse.

 Plan and Execute